DataIntellectTech/TorQ/InstallGuide.md

 **env** -

 Env is the environment-specific optional installation parameters.
 That is a separate .sh script that can be configured for different environments like DEV/UAT/PROD.
 In the script, there are SED replacements for necessary variables.
 If this parameter is left empty or isn't included nothing happens.
-If you want to include it you have to insert the parameters as follows (also accepst relative path):
+If you want to include it you have to insert the parameters as follows (also accepts relative path):

 `env=/home/user/env_spec_dev.sh`